A machine learning approach to infer the accreted stellar mass fractions of central galaxies in the TNG100 simulation: Results

 We also investigate whether the sample selection in real observation might affect the learning outcome.
 As mentioned in Section~\ref{sec:icg}, we cannot directly identify true halo central galaxies in real observations, which are often selected through indirect or empirical approaches.
 Here we repeat our RF training against a sample of isolated central galaxies (see details in Section~\ref{sec:icg}), using only observable galaxy features calculated in projection.
 The scatter in predicted versus true values of $f_\mathrm{acc}$ based on the corresponding test sample is presented in the lower right panel of Figure~\ref{fig:prediction2}.
 This is to be directly compared with the upper right panel.
 As have been mentioned, the selection of isolated central galaxies would introduce a small amount of contamination by satellite galaxies, but our results do not seem to be significantly affected by such satellite contamination, i.e., the scatter in the lower right panel seems to be even slightly smaller than that of the upper right panel.
 The slight decrease in the scatter of the lower right panel is perhaps due to the sample selection and statistical fluctuation.

 Figure~\ref{fig:residual_analy} directly compares the three cases, by overplotting the RMSEs of the upper left, upper right and lower left panels of Figure~\ref{fig:prediction2} together.
 It is clearly shown that when only observable galaxy features are used, the RMSE of $f_\mathrm{acc}$ can be decreased by $\sim$0.03 (20\%) than purely using stellar mass for the prediction.
 When all available halo and galaxy features calculated in 3-dimensions are included, the scatter can be further reduced by $\sim$0.04.
 The amount of improvements is almost a constant at $\log_{10}M_\ast/\msun<11$, which is slightly smaller at $\log_{10}M_\ast/\msun\geqslant 11$, perhaps indicating for high-mass galaxies, more information about $f_\mathrm{acc}$ is included in other features in addition to stellar mass and other unobservable features so far not included in our analysis.
 Consistent with Figure~\ref{fig:prediction2}, the RMSE itself also shows weak dependence on stellar mass, with a peak at $\log_{10}M_\ast/\msun\sim11$, which slightly decreases towards both low and high-mass ends.
+Note when we only use the three most important features in combination to predict $f_\mathrm{acc}$ (all available features or observable features, see Tables~\ref{tbl:imp_combine} and \ref{tbl:imp_combine_obs}) , the scatters are very similar to the red or orange curves in Figure~\ref{fig:residual_analy}.

 So far, after including all observable galaxy features in the RF training for prediction, the RMSE is about 0.1 in $f_\mathrm{acc}$, which gently decreases to $\sim0.08$ at the low and high-mass ends.
 One interesting question to ask is what is the best we can achieve, if we input entire galaxy images or velocity maps for training and prediction?
 We move on to investigate this in the next section.